RoyalPineapple/iOSAccessibilityPathBug/README.md

 ## Expected Results

+Per the [documented behavior](https://developer.apple.com/documentation/uikit/uiaccessibility/1615139-converttoscreencoordinates), the method should return a new path object.
+The input path should not be modified.

-Each read of `accessibilityPath` returns the same screen coordinates.
-The input path is not modified.
+Each read of `accessibilityPath` returns the same screen coordinates:

 ```
 Read 1: origin=(100.0, 200.0)